bischoff99/Pmanager/README.md

 ## Testing

-To run the Jest test suite:
+Install dependencies and run the test suite with:

 ```
+npm install
 npm test
 ```